wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

 ![][30]

-Push notifications are normally sent in a back-end service like Mobile Services or ASP.NET using a compatible library.
-You can also use the REST API directly to send notification messages if a library is not available for your back-end.
+Push notifications are normally sent in a backend service like Mobile Services or ASP.NET through a compatible library.
+You can also use the REST API directly to send notification messages if a library is not available for your backend.

-Here is a list of some other tutorials you may want to review for sending notifications:
+Here is a list of some other tutorials that you may want to review for sending notifications:

 - ASP.NET: See [Use Notification Hubs to push notifications to users].
 - Azure Notification Hubs Java SDK: See [How to use Notification Hubs from Java](/documentation/articles/notification-hubs-java-backend-how-to) for sending notifications from Java.
 This has been tested in Eclipse for Android Development.